MyKell069/Full_Stack_Java_Extended_4_1/notes/ui/intro-to-html.md

 ### Elements

 HTML is composed of many different **elements** - these provide the structure of the document.
 Elements are defined within HTML files using **tags** - for example, one very common tag is the `<div>` tag.
 The tag is enclosed within angle brackets.
-Most elements have a closing tag which define the end of the element, using the backslack notation - for example, a closing "div" tag would be `</div>`.
+Most elements have a closing tag which define the end of the element, using the backslash notation - for example, a closing "div" tag would be `</div>`.
 HTML elements may be *nested* within other elements, like so:

 ```html
 <div> text inside the div but outside the paragraph